The Durham Dales, packed full of dark sky locations. A perfect part of the country for stargazing and/or taking great pics of the night sky.

-It was time to learn a new type of photography and excitedly headed into the dark of these Dales to Low and High Force, fantastic natural landmarks and sights to behold at any time of the day.
+It was a clear cold night and so I excitedly headed into the dark of these Dales to Low and High Force, fantastic natural landmarks on a great walk, sights to behold at any time of the day.